knbknb/htmltable_2_R/README.md

 At this time, only a single column is plotted.

 The sample dataset - ages of sediment layers  from Lake Rehwiese near the Berlin/Brandenburg area- is simple+small.
-The data is easy to understand, and has some relevance to my work.
+This geochronology data is easy to understand, and has some relevance to my work.

 For other data sets from pangaea.de, or to select other columns: - Must change the source code.
 There is no other way at this time.